-Strips: Many people who want to whiten their teeth choose teeth whitening strips because you can buy them online or over-the-counter.
+Many people who want to whiten their teeth choose teeth whitening strips because you can buy them online or at the drugstore.
 They are also very easy to use and not messy, as the actual strips are simply placed over teeth for the instructed amount of time.
 Strips are a great solution for an upcoming event, as they don't cost too much, work quickly and are easy to use.

 Top rated whitening toothpaste

 Now that you've learned a bit more about some other effective teeth whitening options, let's get back to why you're really here: whitening toothpaste.
-We've searched the vast stretches of the World Wide Web to create a list of the best toothpaste for whitening teeth.
+We've searched the vast stretches of the World Wide Web to create a list of the top rated toothpaste for whitening teeth.
 You can see a summary of these products in the table below, and then continue reading for a deep dive into each one.

 Best overall whitening toothpaste: Crest and Colgate

 Crest 3D White may actually be cheating a bit with this whitening toothpaste.
 It's not actually just a toothpaste—it's a process that involves two steps:

 - Deep cleaning toothpaste